pluralsh/documentation/pages/how-to/upgrade/workload-cluster.md

 ---
-title: Setting Up a Pipeline
+title: Upgrading a Workload Cluster
-description: Using Plural Deploy Pipelines
+description: Using Plural CLI to Upgrade a Workload Kubernetes Cluster
 ---

 # Prerequisites